brodieaustin/avalon-novel/index.markdown

 Tara wanted to fling herself onto the bed, to roll up in the blankets and wail and cry for Avalon until she arrived.
 She wanted to do something with the bundle of energy that rose up and knocked about her inside.
 In the past she would have let that energy knock about the room, maybe even knock into the maid.

 This very thing happened not long ago, and the maid, younger than this one, but seemingly always frail with a retiring manner, was knocked on her back and suffered a mere bump, Tara felt).
 The maid left their service, forcing Ms. Reedy to search yet again for a maid.
 Only this time, she had issued a warning to Tara.
 Ms. Reedy would bring this behavior to her father's attention.
-This surely would jeopardize her thirteenth year trip.
+This surely would jeopardize her fifteenth year trip.
 The impatience she felt waiting for Avalon to return paled in comparison to the blistering agitation of waiting for hours and days and weeks to pass for this trip.

 She simply had to control her self.
 So, she channeled Avalon who always seemed serene, peaceful, sometimes far away.
 Whereas Tara often felt herself bursting through life, Avalon seemed to float and glide.
 Perhaps this was one of the reasons that Tara liked Avalon being back in the household, even if these stays were inevitably too short.